StarwarsUniverse89/pr-pilot/README.md

 # 🤖 PR Pilot

-A platform that enables developers to develop AI-driven automations for Github projects.
+A platform that enables developers to easily create AI-driven automations for Github projects.

 Get started now with our [User Guide](https://docs.pr-pilot.ai/user_guide.html).